Incalos/Sales-Predict-With-LSTM/README.md

 # Sales Predict With LSTM

-Use multi-layer LSTM to predict the merchandise sales process
+Use multi-layer LSTMs to predict the sales.

 ## Dataset Description